Zhenye-Na/blog/_posts/2021-12-09-design-patterns-the-facade-pattern.md

 1. Improve readability and usability.
    1. Since Facade Pattern creates a high-level interface for clients [^1] to use, this way complex logic has been hidden behind the interface, which gives clients a better code readability
 2. Decouple client implementation from the complex subsystem.
-   1. The Law of Demeter (aka Principle of Least Knowledge) [^2] mainly was saying that the object should only talk to the most immediate object and fewer objects as possible.
+   1. [The Law of Demeter (aka Principle of Least Knowledge)](https://www.wikiwand.com/en/Law_of_Demeter) mainly was saying that the object should only talk to the most immediate object and fewer objects as possible.
 This helps greatly to decouple your service.

 ## Example